 |Move to first cell in worksheet||Ctrl + Home|

 For even more shortcuts, take a look at this list of ultimate excel shortcuts.

 Excel for accountants can be challenging, particularly when you’re dealing with huge spreadsheets with many sheets.
 Pivot tables can help you to make sense of huge sets of data by organising and summarising selected rows and columns of data to obtain a report on the data you’re interested in.

 This might sound complicated, but the guide below provides a great introduction to this useful tool.

 If you’ve ever felt overwhelmed looking at row upon row of numbers, wondering where to even begin, pivot tables are a quick way of getting some much-needed clarity.
 Pivot tables are invaluable for extracting important information from large data sets.

 There’s nothing worse than copying a formula to multiple cells, only to discover it doesn’t work or do what you want it to.
-Luckily, you’re able to test your formulae by going to Formula and then Evaluate Formula, or by using the shortcut Alt + M + V (Cmd + M + V on Mac).
+Instead, test your formulae by going to Formula and then Evaluate Formula, or by using the shortcut Alt + M + V (Cmd + M + V on Mac).

 Check out the video below to discover more about using macros.

 These tips and tricks will have you mastering your accounts in no time.
-If you need further help with your business finances, take a look at our accounting services page to see what we can help you with, or get in touch with our accountants in Salford and Manchester to find out more.
+If you need further help with your business finances, take a look at our accounting services to see what we can help you with, or get in touch with our accountants in Manchester and Salford to find out more.